AlexanderSWilliams/Anti-IP-License/README.md

 # Anti-IP License
-The license that will prevent IP infringement lawsuits and maximize the IP rights of the public.
+Draft version:  The license that will prevent IP infringement lawsuits and maximize the IP rights of the public.

 Copyright `<YEAR> <COPYRIGHT HOLDER>`